tacman/lemon-squeezy/sfcasts/dynamic-data.md

 Let's check it out!
 Back in `migrations/`... down here... it looks like a new column was added. *Nice*!
 Up here, we can add a description:

-`Add a column to store the LS variant ID on Product`
+> Add a column to store the LS variant ID on Product.

 Back in our terminal, *run* the migration: